 An industry analysis of 2.6 million encounters found that practices with denial rates in the “acceptable” range of 5 to 7% were still losing between 3.1% and 4.4% of revenue to undercoding, and another 1.2% to 2% to missed filing deadlines.
 Neither of those losses appears on a payer denial report.
 They are invisible unless someone is specifically looking for them.

 Undercoding is a particular problem in understaffed environments.
-When a biller is covering multiple responsibilities, processing high claim volume under time pressure, and lacking the specialty-specific expertise to confidently apply the highest defensible code, the instinct is to code conservatively.
+When a biller is covering multiple responsibilities under time pressure and lacking specialty-specific expertise, the instinct is to code conservatively.
 That conservatism is not compliance.
 It is permanent, unrecoverable revenue loss on work that was already done.

 Why Outsourcing Solves the Problem In-House Hiring Cannot

 When practices try to solve a staffing problem by hiring, they are competing in a market that is working against them.
-Medical coders require specialized training that takes time to develop.
+Medical coders require specialized training.
 Certified coders command higher compensation.
-The pool of qualified candidates is limited and competitive.
-And even when a practice successfully recruits and onboards a strong billing specialist, turnover rates in these roles remain elevated, meaning the cycle starts again.
+The pool of qualified candidates is limited.
+And even when a practice successfully recruits and onboards a strong billing specialist, turnover rates in these roles remain elevated — meaning the cycle starts again.

 Outsourcing changes the structure of the problem entirely.
-Instead of competing for a shrinking talent pool, the practice accesses a team of specialists whose sole function is revenue cycle management, whose expertise spans multiple specialties and payer contracts, and whose performance is measured daily against the metrics that matter.
+Instead of competing for a shrinking talent pool, the practice accesses a team of specialists whose sole function is revenue cycle management.

 You Don’t Have to Go All-In to Find Out

 The most common objection to outsourcing RCM is concern about disruption.
-That concern is legitimate, and the answer to it is simple: you do not have to hand over your entire billing operation to run the test.
+The answer to it is simple: you do not have to hand over your entire billing operation to run the test.

 The second is a single location or a defined subset of your payer mix.
 Run a 90-day parallel comparison.
 Track first-pass acceptance, AR days, and net collection rate at the pilot location against your other sites.
 The data either justifies expanding the relationship or it does not.
 Either way, your main operation ran without interruption.